RLHF in an SFT Way: From Optimal Solution to Reward-Weighted Alignment: Experiments

-\paragraph{Evaluation} By following previous work~\cite{rafailov2024direct, bahetileftover}, we adopt two popular evaluation strategies: 1) \textbf{Reward Score}: A higher reward score usually indicates more useful and helpful response with respective to the input.
-Specifically, we use the OffsetBiasRM reward model~\cite{park2024offsetbias} to calculate reward scores for sequences generated by the aligned models on the HHA test set.
+\paragraph{Evaluation} By following previous work~\citep{rafailov2024direct, bahetileftover}, we adopt two popular evaluation strategies: 1) \textbf{Reward Score}: A higher reward score usually indicates more useful and helpful response with respective to the input.
+Specifically, we use the OffsetBiasRM reward model~\citep{park2024offsetbias} to calculate reward scores for sequences generated by the aligned models on the HHA test set.
 Additionally, we also evaluate reward scores on the split OffsetBias evaluation set to assess the in-distribution ability of the models.
-2) \textbf{Pairwise Winrate Score}: Following the common practice of LLM-as-a-judge, we utilize GPT4 and adopt the evaluation template from MT-Bench~\cite{zheng2023judgingllmasajudgemtbenchchatbot}.
+2) \textbf{Pairwise Winrate Score}: Following the common practice of LLM-as-a-judge, we evaluate model outputs from the HHA test set using the GPT-4 judge with its standardized prompt template from MT-Bench~\citep{zheng2023judgingllmasajudgemtbenchchatbot}\footnote{Note that we only adopt the MT-Bench judging protocol but do not use the MT-Bench benchmark itself.}.
 To alleviate potential positional bias, we present the responses of two models to the judge in two different orders and compare their scores.
 A model is considered to win only if it does not lose in both orderings.
 Specifically, we define: \textit{Wins}: Outperforms in both orderings or wins in one and ties in the other. \textit{Tie}: Ties in both orderings or wins in one and loses in the other. \textit{Loses}: Lags in both orderings or ties in one and loses in the other.